g0v-it/data-agcom/sdaas/README.md

-The broadcast weight index (bwi) is a subjective rank related to an estimated audience of TV programs that is computed starting from the penetration data provided by AUDITEL according this a:
+The broadcast weight index (bwi) is a subjective rank related to an estimated audience of TV programs that is computed starting from the potential audence data provided by AUDITEL according the formula:

-`bwi(program) = broadcast_network_audience(program) * program_relative_weight(program)`
+`bwi(observation) = COALESCE( avg_audience(observation.context), avg_audience(observation.context.nework))

-broadcast_network_audience is the potential audience of the whole TV channel respect italian population.
+audience is the potential audience of the whole TV channel respect italian population.

 program_relative_weight is an further index to weight the importance of a program in a tv chennel (default=1)